dalalsunil1986/service-monitor/README.md

 # commons-communication
-A generic communication framework for java
+A generic service-monitoring framework for java